 In turn, only the consumer associations that are members of the Spanish National Consumer Committee have legal standing to file legal actions on behalf of an undetermined number of consumers.

-Although the specific requirements that a collective claim must fulfil to be accepted (as it happens with the class actions) are not regulated, the Civil Procedure Act requires that the damaging event be the same.
+Although the specific requirements that a collective claim must fulfil to be accepted (as happens with the class actions) are not regulated, the Civil Procedure Act requires that the damaging event be the same.

-In the case of joinder of actions, which also exist in the Spanish regulations, a plaintiff can aggregate different legal actions against different defendants provided that the issues of fact that underlie each of the actions are sufficiently common.
+In the case of joinder of actions, which also exists in the Spanish regulations, a plaintiff can aggregate different legal actions against different defendants provided that the issues of fact that underlie each of the actions are sufficiently common.
 Pursuant to this regulation, the damaging event does not need to be the same, but there must be a connection between actions.
 Taking into consideration that each case can be somehow different, although must be connected, the limit of this type of action is the procedural economy principle.

-This regulation, however, may undergo some changes in the future due to the approval of the Directive (EU) 2020/1828 of the European Parliament and of the Council of 25 November 2020 on representative actions for the protection of the collective interests of consumers, repealing Directive 2009/22/EC (Representative Actions Directive), and the future modifications of the Spanish Procedural Act that are still being discussed.
+This regulation, however, may undergo some changes in the future due to the approval of Directive (EU) 2020/1828 of the European Parliament and of the Council of 25 November 2020 on representative actions for the protection of the collective interests of consumers, repealing Directive 2009/22/EC (Representative Actions Directive), and the future modifications of the Spanish Procedural Act that are still being discussed.